Vorkytaka/animated_line_through/README.md

 AnimatedLineThrough(
   duration: const Duration(milliseconds: 500),
   isCrossed: _isCrossed,
+  strokeWidth: 2,
   child: Text('Our text'),
 );
 ```

-`duration` specifies the duration of the animation, while `isCrossed` is a boolean that indicates
+- `duration` specifies the duration of the animation,
-whether the text should have a line through effect or not.
+- `isCrossed` is a boolean that indicates whether the text should have a line through effect or not,
+- `strokeWidth` defines the width of the line-through to paint over the text.

 #### AnimatedLineThroughRaw